cal-itp/calitp-py/README.md

 * create a calitp release
 * check the corresponding action to ensure a new image was pushed
 * follow the instructions in the data-infra docs on [updating the jupyterhub deploy](https://docs.calitp.org/data-infra/kubernetes/JupyterHub.html#updating).

+Note that you can test image building by creating a branch with "docker" in the name.